microsoft/winget-cli/doc/specs/#1012 - Show dependencies.md

 ## Capabilities
 It's only an informational feature, will not check if the dependency is a valid one, nor if the source is available.
+If a dependency is declared more than once (for example when gathering all dependencies in an import) it will only show the highest minimum version needed.

+Keep in mind dependencies can be declared on the root manifest and on each of the installers.
+If they happen to be declared in both, installer's dependencies will override those of the manifest.
+With the manifest's dependencies working as a default whenever installer's dependencies are not declared.

 ## Future considerations
 It may be able to enable/disable this feature using extra options for the command.